lucaspellegrinelli/littleactivities/README.md

 If, or some obscure reason, you want some information about anything, contact me at lucas.pellegrinelli@hotmail.com

-Finally, don't expect good programming practices, documentation or code explanation from the code itself.
+Don't expect good programming practices, documentation or code explanation from the code itself.

 ## Summary
 **truthtable.c**: A Truth Table Generator in C. Creates a truth table from a boolean expression